Scientific Name

 Description

 Lonicera alpigena is a deciduous shrub that grows up to 6.7 feet (2 m) tall.
-Leaves are shiny dark green on their upper surface, oval-lanceolate with short stalks with lower surface paler and hairy when young.
+Leaves are shiny dark green on their upper surface, oval-lanceolate with short stalks with a paler lower surface, and hairy when young.
 Flowers are small, long-tubed, and yellowish.
 The bract is often reddish, as are the ovary bracteoles.
-The flowers are usually in pairs at the end of a stalk.
-In late summer, bears conspicuous brilliant red inedible fruits superficially resembling cherries.
+The flowers usually appear in pairs at the end of a stalk.
+In late summer, the plant bears conspicuous brilliant red inedible fruits that resemble cherries.

 Hardiness